 - You also have rights under Section 75 for goods costing more than £100 if paid by credit card

-- Chargeback can apply if goods are damaged, not as described, or the merchant has ceased trading
+- You can use Section 75 if the merchant has ceased trading

 When can chargeback be used?